 \subsection{Image Generation Styles Control}

 We study activation steering in diffusion models using FLUX.1.Schnell’s denoising transformer~\citep{flux2024}, built on T5-XXL encoders~\citep{raaffelt52020} and requiring just 4 diffusion steps.

 \textbf{Experimental Setup.} Following \citep{rodriguez2025controlling}, we intervene on all normalization layers after most residual blocks in FLUX.
-Style/concept expression is measured by a CLIP zero-shot classifier with two labels (\texttt{A picture of a \{style/concept\}''} vs. \texttt{A picture of something''}), and content preservation by CLIPScore~\citep{hessel2021clipscore}.
+Style/concept expression is measured by a CLIP zero-shot classifier with two labels (\texttt{A picture of a \{style/concept\}} vs. \texttt{A picture of something}), and content preservation by CLIPScore~\citep{hessel2021clipscore}.
 Training uses 2,048 COCO Captions~\citep{chen2015coco} prompts augmented with \textit{cyberpunk}/\textit{steampunk} modifiers from LLaMA-8B-Instruct (source = unmodified $p$, target = modified $q$).
 Evaluation samples 512 validation prompts to generate images across intervention strengths.

-\textbf{Results.} In Fig.~\ref{fig:flux_qualitative}, raising intervention strength from $0$ to $1$ yields a smooth progression of stylistic traits, e.g., neon hues for \textit{cyberpunk}, mechanical textures for steampunk, while preserving core content.
-At moderate strengths, style is pronounced yet faithful, and even at high strengths semantic alignment largely holds.
-Quantitatively (Figs.~\ref{fig:clip_plots}), style expression measured by a zero-shot classifier increases monotonically, with PID-AcT surpassing Mean-AcT, especially at mid strengths (0.4-0.8).
-CLIPScore reveals the trade-off:Both Mean-AcT and PID-AcT exhibit a steady decline.
-While PID-AcT drops slightly more, the difference is marginal.
+\textbf{Results.} In Fig.~\ref{fig:flux_qualitative}, increasing the intervention strength from 0 to 1 produces a smooth and coherent shift in style--e.g., neon tones for cyberpunk, metallic textures for steampunk--while preserving core content.
+Moderate strengths yield strong yet faithful stylization, and even at high strengths, semantic alignment remains largely intact.
+Quantitatively (Figs.~\ref{fig:clip_plots}), style intensity rises monotonically, with PID-AcT outperforming Mean-AcT at mid strengths (0.4--0.8).
+CLIPScore shows the expected trade-off: both methods decline steadily, with PID-AcT only slightly lower and by a small margin.